Neurodivergent Sangha Practice

 Take a room full of neurodivergent people and you’ll find that each person is entirely unique.
 Alongside neurodivergence, we each bring other aspects of identity such as gender or race.
 All of which are embraced.
 Together, we form simply a unique representation of the diversity within the wider human community.

 A spectrum condition is, by nature, a wide-ranging variety of indicators which are each expressed in individual ways.
-Yes, we have lots in common but we also have different expressions and experiences of whichever Neurodivergent diagnosis we .
+Yes, we have lots in common but we also have different expressions and experiences of whichever Neurodivergent diagnosis we have.

 The Key words for our sangha are: